 Agricultural Research and Development.-The existence of agricultural surpluses during the late 1950's and most of the 1960's created a situation in which little need was felt for research designed to improve crop yields and increase productive efficiency.
 Now that the need for better yields and increased production is more apparent, it will be necessary to rebuild a strong research capability in this area and to provide adequate funding for a sustained period in order that agricultural research and development can again make the contributions to efficient production which have been so important in the past.
-The 3-year research Stations represents a constructive beginning to restoring a U.S. research capability.
+The 3-year research program proposed by the Director of U.S. Agricultural Research Stations represents a constructive beginning to restoring a U.S. research capability.